Geeksltd/GCop/Rules/GCop171.md

 ## Rule description
-There is no need to use .Value to get the value of nullable Value types parameters, unless we use this parameter in a binary expression like :
+There is no need to use .Value to get the value of nullable Value types parameters, unless we use these parameters in a binary expression like :

 * AddExpression
 * DivideExpression